AamerAbuArja/AamerAbuArja/README.md

 # Aamer Abu Arja

 ## About Me
-I am an ERP Technical Consultant with a passion for Software Development, Web Development, and Solution Architecture.
+I am an ERP Technical Consultant with a passion for .NET, The Web, Computers, and Solution Architecture.

 ## Skills and Interests
 <!--